 - (i) A reactor, a critical facility, a conversion plant, a fabrication plant, a reprocessing plant, an isotope separation plant or a separate storage installation; or - (ii) Any location where nuclear material in amounts greater than one effective kilogram is customarily used. - j.
 Location outside facilities means any installation or location, which is not a facility, where nuclear material is customarily used in amounts of one effective kilogram or less.

-DONE in Vienna on the twenty-first day of June 1999, in duplicate in the Korean and English languages, the texts of which are equally authentic except that, in case of divergence, the text of the English language shall prevail.
+DONE in Vienna on the 9th day of October 2008, in duplicate, in the Arabic and English languages, both texts being equally authentic.

-For the GOVERNMENT OF THE REPUBLIC OF KOREA:
+For the REPUBLIC OF IRAQ:

 For the INTERNATIONAL ATOMIC ENERGY AGENCY: